davidwisch/physicscode/site/involved/style.markdown

 **Don't** however, put extra spaces in between things *willy-nilly*, at a certain point it gets distracting.

-Here's an example from order of operations problems.
+Here's an example dealing with order of operations.
 When doing work with long strings with many "()" its usually better to break the operation up onto multiple lines.
-However, if you do end up putting the whole string on one line, things can get ugly, even worse than how they started.
+However, if you do end up putting the whole string on one line, things can get ugly.
+When lots of spaces are added to long strings, things can get worse.
 Take a look:

 {% highlight python %}
 num = ((2/4*(5-3)**(2/3.4+(4*2))/4**2)/4)**7.2 # Ugly no matter what
 num = ( ( 2 / 4 * ( 5 - 3 ) ** ( 2 / 3.4 + ( 4 * 2 ) ) / 4 ** 2 ) / 4 ) ** 7.2 # Even worse!
 {% endhighlight %}

-**Yes** you will see that from time to time in code.
-Somtimes spaces are good, sometimes they can make a situation completely unreadable.
-Use some discresion but always make sure you're self consistent.
+Sometimes spaces are good, sometimes they can make a situation completely unreadable.
+Use some discretion but always make sure you're self consistent.

 <a name="code-newlines"></a>
 ### Line Endings